 The rule doesn’t benefit investors who sell improvements, according to Realty Mogul, unless the land is conveyed with it.
 An experienced real estate lawyer and /or a tax lawyer can help advise investors whether their contemplated transfer is indeed “in-kind”

 Other issues to review with experienced legal professionals include:

 - Transfers if you don’t own the real estate.
-1031 generally requires that the seller own the full property.
-“Owning a share in a REIT, a fund or an LLC that owns a share in another LLC does not qualify.”
+1031 generally requires that the seller owns the full property.
+“Owning a share in a REIT, a fund, or an LLC that owns a share in another LLC does not qualify.”

 - 1031 only applies to real property, and not to personal property

-- In most cases, investors hope to exchange their property for a more valuable property.
-If the investors exchanges for less valuable property, other tax issues may apply
+- In most cases, investors hope to exchange their property for more valuable property.
+If the investors’ exchanges for less valuable property, other tax issues may apply

 1031 exchange deadlines